 In Shanghai, I also stumbled across a tropical fruit salad with an exotic twist.
 The addition of black and white dragon fruit gave it a classy look and took it from “ho-hum” to “yum”!
 Since then, “Melon & Dragon Fruit Salad” has become a refreshing accompaniment to barbecue and tea party fare among family and friends.

-Notes: This post was last updated on November, 27 2020 and offers no individual/professional advice.
+Notes: This post was last updated on March 25, 2021 and offers no individual/professional advice.
 For more details, see “Disclosures and Disclaimers.”
-Sources are listed only to indicate where information was and can be found.
+References are listed only to indicate where information was and can be found.
 Scout is not associated with them, nor do they approve, endorse, or sponsor this blog or its content.

 First, What Is Dragon Fruit?